CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_introduction.md

 The default response format is JSON.
 Requests with a message-body use plain JSON to set or update resource attributes.
 Successful requests will return a `200 OK` HTTP status.

-Some general information about responses:

-* Datetimes are returned in format (unless specified otherwise): `YYYY-MM-DD HH:MM:SS`
-* Dates are returned in format (unless specified otherwise): `YYYY-MM-DD`
-* Amounts could be specified in cents (which will be clear by the fieldname) or with decimal-strings

 ## Errors ##

 Occasionally you might encounter errors when accessing the REST API.
 There are four possible types: